manzari/shiftplan-to-ics/README.md

 ## Installation for users

-1. Go to the [Releases](https://github.com/your-username/shiftplan-to-ics/releases) page of this repository.
+1. Go to the "Releases" page of this repository.

 2. Download the appropriate file for your operating system from the latest release:
    - **Windows**: Download `shiftplan_to_ics.exe`